Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

 \ms

 It is very fundamental to study what problems can be computed in irreducible plane curve singularities in Algebraic geometry?
-For brevity, Weierstrass polynomials may be written by W-polys throughout this paper.
+For brevity, Weierstrass polynomials may be written by W-polys throughout this book.

-In general, irreducible plane curve singularities are given by either complex parametrization or germs of analytic functions of two complex variables.
+In general, irreducible plane curve singularities are given by either complex parametrizations or germs of analytic functions of two complex variables.

-Whenever all the irreducible plane curve singularities are given by the complex parametrization, it has been well-known that the irreducible plane curve singularities can be classified by the standard Puisuex expansions as far as the multiplicity sequences of irreducible plane curve singularities are concerned.
+Whenever all the irreducible plane curve singularities are given by complex parametrizations, it has been already known by Theorem B(Theorem 8.5([Br],[Bu],[Z1])) and Theorem A(Theorem 8.10([K2])) that the irreducible plane curve singularities can be classified by the standard Puisuex expansions as far as the multiplicity sequences of irreducible plane curve singularities are concerned.

+To find an explicit algorithm for finding the correspondence between the Puiseux expansions and the W-polys of two complex variables in this book later, we will use Theorem 8.10([K2]), instead of the well-known theorem(Theorem 8.5), because Theorem B is not applicable to compute such an algorithm:

+{\bf Theorem A:} Whenever any two irreducible parametrization have the same Puiseux pairs(i.e., the same standard Puisuex expansions) by a nonsingular change of the parametrization, then they have the same multiplicity sequences, and conversely.

+{\bf Theorem B:} As far as arbitrary Puiseux expansion of irreducible plane curve singularities is concerned, any two irreducible plane curve singularities have the same topological types if and only if they have the same Puiseux pairs.

 $(*)$ For example, it has been well-known by Theorem 8.3(Enriques-Chisini) that an algorithm for finding a one-to-one correspondence between Family(2)(the family of the standard Puiseux expansions) and Family(3)(the family of all the multiplicity sequences of irreducible plane curves with isolated singularity under the standard resolution) is computable.
-But, even if it is small, {\bf as an application of the Algorithms in this paper,} we can get a complete, explicit and elementary algorithm for computing a one-to-one function from Family(2) onto Family(3)(See Theorem A.4 and Theorem A.5 of Appendix A).
+But, even if it is small, {\bf as an application of the Algorithms in this book,} we can get a complete, explicit and elementary algorithm for computing a one-to-one function from Family(2) onto Family(3)(See Theorem A.4 and Theorem A.5 of Appendix A).

 On the other hand, it has been not known at all that the classification of the family of germs of analytic functions at $0\in\C^2$, which are irreducible in $\BC\{y,z\}={}_2\CO$, the ring of convergent power series at $0\in\BC^2$, with isolated singularity at the origin, can be computed as far as the multiplicity sequences of irreducible plane curve singularities are concerned.
 Also, it has been not known yet how any equivalence of the irreducible germs of analytic functions in $\BC\{y,z\}$ with isolated singularity at the origin and the Puiseux expansions can be computed.